paul-grassi/800-63-3/sp800-63a/sec4_ial.md

 The CSP SHALL NOT proof any applications.
 Applicates MAY self-assert 0 or more attributes to the CSP.

 ##4.5.
 Identity Assurance Level 2
 IAL 2 allows for remote or in-person identity proofing.
 IAL supports a wide range of acceptable identity evidence and validation techniques in order to increase user adoption, decrease false negatives (legitimate applicants that cannot successfully complete identity proofing), and detect to the best extent possible the presentation of fraudulent identities by a malicious applicant.
+CSPs MAY exceed these requirements.

 ###4.5.1.
 Evidence Requirements
-Two (2) pieces of STRONG evidence; **OR**
+- Two (2) pieces of STRONG evidence; **OR**
-One (1) piece of STRONG evidence plus two (2) pieces of ADEQUATE evidence.
+- One (1) piece of STRONG evidence plus two (2) pieces of ADEQUATE evidence.

 ###4.5.2.
 Validation Requirements
-- Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented; For example, if two forms pieceof STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.
+- Each piece of evidence must be validated with a process that is able to achieve the same strength as the evidence presented; For example, if two forms of STRONG identity evidence are presented, each evidence will be validated at a strength of STRONG.
 - Validation against a third party data service SHALL only be used for one piece of presented identity evidence.

 ###4.5.3.
 Verification Requirements
 At a minimum, the applicant must be verified by a process that is able to achieve a strength of STRONG.

-##4.6.
-Identity Assurance Level 3
-IAL 3 adds additional rigor to the steps required at IAL 3, to include providing further evidence of superior strength, and is subjected to additional and specific processes, including the use of biometrics, to further protect the identity and RP from impersonation, fraud, or other significantly harmful damages.
-In addition, IAL 3 SHALL be performed in-person.
-SHALL be performed in person.
-See [Section 4.3](#in-person) for more details.

-###4.6.1.
-Evidence Requirements

-###4.6.2.
-Validation Requirements

-###4.6.3.
-Verification Requirements

-##4.7.
+###4.5.4.
 Address Confirmation
-Some language about enrollment code.
-See section 5 for data.

-###4.7.1.
-Identity Assurance Level 1
-No requirements for address confirmation.
-###4.7.2.
-Identity Assurance Level 2
+- CSPs SHALL send an enrollment code to an address of record of the application.
+- The application SHALL present a valid enrollment code to complete the identity proofing process.
 - Self-asserted address data SHALL NOT be used for confirmation.
 - An enrollment code consisting of at least 6 random digits SHALL be included in address confirmation.
 - May be sent to a mobile telephone (SMS or voice), landline telephone, email, or physical mailing address verified records